datacarpentry/OpenRefine-ecology-lesson/episodes/08-exporting-data.md

 - "Projects can be shared with collaborators, enabling them to see, reproduce and check all data cleaning steps you performed."
 ---

-# Lesson

 ## Saving and Exporting a Project

 In OpenRefine you can save or export the project.
 This means you're saving the data and all the information about the cleaning and data transformation steps you've done.
 Once you've saved a project, you can open it up again and be just where you stopped before.